stefphd/alglib-cmake/README.md

 The current workaround is to create local instances of the required symbols, and use them in the code instead of the default ones.
 This is shown in the test example.

-Note that this works also when the static library is linked, altough not strictly necessary.
+Note that this works also when the static library is linked, although not strictly necessary.

 ## License
 alglib-cmake is licensed under either the GNU Lesser General Public License v3.0 :